Nokia-Bell-Labs/zkstream/README.md

 # zkStream: a Framework for Trustworthy Stream Processing

-This repository contains the code that is published as part of the artifact evaluation for the paper titled "zkStream: a Framework for Trustworthy Stream Processing".

-The paper appears at the [25th ACM/IFIP International Middleware Conference (Middleware 2024)](https://middleware-conf.github.io/2024/) on December 2-6, 2024.
+This repository contains the code that is published as the artifact for [the paper titled "zkStream: a Framework for Trustworthy Stream Processing"](https://dl.acm.org/doi/10.1145/3652892.3700763).
+The paper was published at the [25th ACM/IFIP International Middleware Conference (Middleware 2024)](https://middleware-conf.github.io/2024/).

 ## Repository structure

+The tag `initial-import` contains the code exactly as it was used to run the benchmarks of the paper.
+The tag `1.0.0` refers to a cleaned-up version of that code (merging some common code between projects, cleaning up the code, adding copyright information).
+The `master` branch contains the latest version, and is recommended if you want to build on this project.

+The repository contains the following folders:

 - `aggsigs`: a wrapper around the [BLST library][blst] to preven the rogue public-key attack.
 - `lib`: